I’m incredibly happy and proud to say I’m once again an official media partner for The CBD Show, the illustrious CBD expo by Rasb Media.

 There will be a number of distinguished speakers who will be sharing their tips and insights on the CBD industry, with talks arranged for both days.

-Some of the speakers you can expect include Angela Mustone from HighOnLove, Tamara McAsey from CannaFull Ltd and Tom Lorimer from OTO CBD.
+Some of the speakers last year included Angela Mustone from HighOnLove, Tamara McAsey from CannaFull Ltd and Tom Lorimer from OTO CBD.

 The seminars will be taking place each day between 10am and 4:30pm.

 Beyond the talks, the other main attraction is the exhibitors, as you get the chance to demonstrate your product range to major retailer sellers, global e-commerce businesses, wholesalers, distributors, pharmacies and of course, influencers!

 If you’re interested in exhibiting at The CBD Show, make sure to get in contact with them to get a full floor plan and book yourself a stand.